Create OpenAPI 3.0.x specification

 Security

-We need to specify what authentication is available.
-It needs to match the security spec from DRAPI. the only supported value is jwt
+You need to specify what authentication is available.
+It needs to match the security spec from DRAPI.
+The only supported value is jwt

 .